datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 ## Editing a workbook

 Workbooks are edited through the spreadsheets interface itself.
-We do this through something called the **workbook source**, which contains all information related to a specific workbook and its exercises.
+We do this through the **workbook source**, which contains all information related to a specific workbook and its exercises.
 You can find the workbook source on the right-hand side in the _chapter authoring interface_.

-In the workbook source, you'll find the **Golden copy** sheet as mentioned before.
+In the workbook source, you'll find the **Golden copy** sheet as mentioned above.
 You can simply edit this sheet, and all of it's content will be copied a sheet named 'Sheet 1' of the student's worksheet when they start an exercise of this workbook.

-Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets.
+Between the Golden Copy and the first exercise sheet, you can add an arbitrary amount of read-only sheets, as described above.
 These will be copied to the user's workbook copy when they open an exercise.
 Remember that these sheets can not change througout the exercises of the workbook.

-We'll talk about editing exercise sheets in the section about exercises.
+We'll talk about editing exercise sheets in the [section about exercises](exercises.md).

 Each time you made changes to the **workbook source**, be sure to hit the **Build** button afterwards.
 This goes through your workbook source and (re)builds it into its exercises.
 Once the